The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Conclusions and Policy Implications

 Standalone systems are included in our REC modeling corresponding to the actual deployment status in Italy.
-The reducing effect of RECs' self-consumption on market quantities also suggests that both the volumes of energy injected into the grid from renewable standalone plants and volumes from prosumers' plants within a REC could be offset by the self-consumption of REC prosumers at the distribution system where a REC is located.
-This finding contributes to the debate on the effects of the renewable-dominated system with high-electrified energy demand (incl. heating, cooling and transport) on wholesale market outcomes, supporting Böttger \& Härtel \citeyearpar{bottgerWholesaleElectricityPrices2022a}, Backe et al. \citeyearpar{backeImpactEnergyCommunities2022} and Riaz et al. \citeyearpar{riazGenericDemandModel2019a} previous results, in which the authors state that the broad diffusion of distributed energy resources can reduce and smoothen aggregate demand, consequently, decreasing wholesale market prices. \\
+The reducing effect of RECs' self-consumption on zonal market quantities also suggests that both the volumes of energy injected into the grid from renewable standalone plants and volumes from prosumers' plants within a REC could be offset by the self-consumption of REC prosumers.
+This finding contributes to the debate on the effects of the renewable-dominated system with high-electrified energy demand (incl. heating, cooling and transport) on wholesale market outcomes \citep{bottgerWholesaleElectricityPrices2022a,backeImpactEnergyCommunities2022,riazGenericDemandModel2019a}.
+Moreover, our sensitivity analysis shows that the standalone plants in REC configurations are responsible for the increase in energy injected during the summer early mornings and summer evening peaks, which has a positive effect on the overall system.
+Therefore, since the potentially negative impact of injections from standalone plants during periods of lower system demand (i.e. daytime off-peak hours) can be offset by prosumer self-consumption, we conclude that standalone facilities may have a net beneficial effect on the system when incorporated into RECs. \\